bashbaug/SimpleOpenCLSamples/samples/12_commandbuffers/README.md

 This sample demonstrates how to query the command buffer properties supported by a device, and the properties of a command buffer.

-This sample also demostrates how to create, finalize, and execute a command buffer.
+This sample also demonstrates how to create, finalize, and execute a command buffer.

 ```c
 clCreateCommandBufferKHR